tehrlich/tehrlich.github.io/_posts/2013-10-22-spelling-bee-errata.markdown

 	<tr>
 		<td>Score</td>
 		<td>1, m.
 3</td>
-		<td>The score says “first time only”, but there is no repeat at all.
-Very odd.</td>
+		<td>The score says “first time only”, but there is no repeat at all.</td>
 	</tr>
 	<tr>
 		<td>Score</td>